 The German writer and poet Heinrich Heine once said, “Where words leave off, music begins.”
 But, perhaps the power of music goes beyond expressing what can’t be said in words alone.
-Could music also be a tool to help you learn those words in the first place?
+Could music and language be intertwined, and could music also be a tool to help you learn those words in the first place?

-Here are some of the ways music can help you learn a new language:
+Here are some of the ways music and language interact and how music can help you learn a new language:

 One of the amazing qualities of music is its ability to be used as a mnemonic device.
 We’ve all learned songs in school to help us memorize things like the alphabet, the 50 states and even the process by which a bill becomes a law (Schoolhouse Rock, anyone?), but music can also be very useful in committing a new language to memory.
 The best songs for this purpose are catchy, fun and fairly simple.
 You can listen to them again and again and, with any luck, you’ll know all the words in no time!
 Madalena Cruz-Ferreira, who has a PhD in linguistics, explains in her “Being Multilingual” blog that the key to music’s role in memorizing a language is that it allows for “chunking language.”
 The rhythmical beat of the song makes the lyrics really stick in your brain.